Apple Cake With Caramel Drizzle Icing

 This recipe originally came from my friend's aunt Sal.
 My mother-in-law had a version of this recipe and would make it before she put up her apples in the Fall for winter baking and eating.

 I continued to make this recipe before putting up sweetened apple slices and applesauce so that we had them well into the winter months.
 BUT!!!
-There is no law that says you can't go to the supermarket and buy enough apples to make this Epicurean delight at any time of the year.
+There is no law that says you can't go to the supermarket and buy enough apples to make this delightful taste treat at any time of the year.
 In today's world, we are not held captive to when the apples grow in our area.

 This cake is too rich to eat more than one square.
 It's what every good dessert should be: gooey and sweet.
 If you have a sweet tooth and love apples this is just the cake for you.